QuestLore vs Traditional PDPs

 Progress lives in a private document; neither peers nor the employee can see it daily.

-XP level, Coin balance, and quest history are transparent and always visible to the team.
+Experience Points level, Coin balance, and quest history are transparent and always visible to the team.

 Skill progression